voicebase/voicebase-docs/docs/overview/api_overview.rst

 API Overview
 ============

-VoiceBase provides APIs for speech recognition and speech analytics, providing customers with a wide variety of insights about the data in their audio files.
+VoiceBase provides APIs for speech recognition and speech analytics, offering customers a wide variety of insights about the data in their audio files.

 #############
 Authorization